javier-caparo/Udacity-DevOps-Azure-Project-3/README.md

 * Set up custom logging , in the log analytics workspace go to Advanced Settings > Data > Custom Logs > Add + > Choose File.
 Select the file selenium.log > Next > Next.
 Put in the following paths as type Linux:

 /var/log/selenium/selenium.log

-/var/log/selenium
-/var/log/selenium/*.log
-Give it a name ( `SELENIUM_LOGS`) and click Done.
+Give it a name ( `selenium_logs_CL`) and click Done.
 Tick the box Apply below configuration to my linux machines.

 * Go to the App Service web page and navigate on the links and also generate 404 not found , example: